 For example, when working with an IT company, usually all you need is an idea, and the rest will be brought to life by the team.
 Hiring a freelancer may be a little trickier as the developer, predictably, will be ready to code the app but will require designs you’ll have to provide.

 But don’t feel discouraged right away!
 Of course, there are some core aspects you’ll receive when opting for web app development.
-Let’s dive in and define what to expect to be included in the final cost!
+Let’s dive in and define what to expect to be included in the web application cost!

 First and foremost, you need to know about the relevant pricing models and pick one that fits you.
 Of which there are three: fixed price, time and materials, and dedicated team.

-The fixed price model is exactly what the name implies: you establish the budget, and the dev team implements a specific amount of work you’ve agreed on.
+The fixed price model is exactly what the name implies: you establish the budget, which is the final web app cost, and the dev team implements a specific amount of work you’ve agreed on.
 Depending on the customer’s needs, it can be literally any scope of work: from developing a fully functional web app from scratch to working only on several features, updates, or minor tweaks.

 A signed agreement is a cornerstone to the fixed price model.
 Both the customer and the contractor rely on it.
 That’s why it’s a matter of life and death for the business owner to have a clear vision and well-thought-out requirements.
 However, it doesn’t mean the customer is not allowed to file a change request if necessary.
 Naturally, the business owner is not willing to pay for the risks that won’t eventually pay off.
 That is why comprehensive estimation and open dialogue with the dev team representative is the key to a successful fixed price project.
 If the contractor is not up to deliberation from the get-go, it’s an obvious red flag